Best NiceHash Alternatives

-Minerstat is a more recent NiceHash alternative, but it has attracted the attention of many devoted miners.
-This miner is suitable for miners that have either one or more rigs.
+Minerstat is one of the best NiceHash alternatives that has attracted the attention of many devoted miners.
+It is suitable for miners that have either one or more rigs.
 The software is available for Linux and Windows systems, where miners can manage and monitor their mining operations remotely from anywhere.

 Uses can also configure custom profit settings, where they can switch between a wide array of mining pools.
 But Minerstat will not be the one responsible for your payout, that will be the job of the pools you choose to mine.